Retirement Planning Checklist

 Retiree Medical (COBRA/Medicare) Coverage Checklist

-Two to three months before your retirement date if you are turning age 65 or over age 65:
+Two to three months before your retirement date if you are turning age 65 or you are over age 65:

 Two to three months before your retirement date if you are less than age 64½: